darkFunction/S3Policy/README.md

 # S3Policy

-Generate your S3 upload policy documents in Swift.
+Generate your [S3 upload policies](https://docs.aws.amazon.com/AmazonS3/latest/API/sigv4-HTTPPOSTForms.html) in Swift.

 For signing the policy you can use https://github.com/darkFunction/S3SignerAWS